Box

 • Power Delivery and Cooling Support

 AI workloads are intense.
 You might have your system running for hours non-stop, generating image batches or refining outputs.
 Look for motherboards with robust VRMs (voltage regulator modules), high-quality heatsinks, and plenty of fan headers so you can set up custom cooling loops or high-performance air cooling.
+If you need help picking the right motherboard, our blog on the top-rated motherboards can help.

 • Networking Options